-At Riverside, we know that constant shoulder or elbow pain doesn’t have be a way of life.
+At Riverside, we know that constant shoulder or elbow pain doesn't have to be a way of life.

 Riverside orthopedic surgeons often use a minimally invasive procedure called arthroscopic surgery.
 Many shoulder and most elbow conditions can be treated using out-patient arthroscopic surgery, which has the advantage of allowing the surgeon to see inside the joint using a miniature video camera with an incision as small as a quarter of an inch.